It’s not unusual to find weeds with large leaves growing around your property. But it’s important to identify them.

 Velvetleaf (Abutilon theophrasti)

 Growing up to 8 feet, velvetleaf is a tall weed with very large leaves.
-The weed’s leaves are heart-shaped, green, and covered in short hairs, making the weed leaves feel velvety.
+The weed’s leaves are heart-shaped, green, and covered in short hairs, making them feel velvety.

 You’ll find velvetleaf growing in gardens and it’s a common farm field weed.
 But it’s also common to find this weed growing beside railroad tracks and roadsides.